-- Correcting for a 70 is not re-teaching - All students can raise their grade, not just if they are failing. - Reteach for mastery of standard, not the test - Grades are TEKS based, not for participation, etc.
+- Skills are continuously assessed as concepts are retaught throughout each grading period. - Data collected throughout the nine weeks is compiled to report progress to date on each report card. - Correcting for a 70 is not re-teaching - All students can raise their grade, not just if they are failing. - Reteach for mastery of standard not the test - Grades are standards based, not for participation, etc. - Students get full credit for mastery of a standard